JanssenProject/jans/docs/janssen-server/auth-server/crypto/key-generation.md

 ## Rollback

-Use rollback when Jans Auth does not start or functional validation fails.
+Use rollback when the `jans-auth` module does not start or functional validation fails.

-Stop Jans Auth:
+Stop the `jans-auth` module:

 ```bash
 systemctl stop jans-auth